Project Survival: Participants

 A film of the event was produced to help other schools prepare for Earth Day and the text of the event's speeches was published in a limited printing by Northwestern.
+Many of the student organizers of Project Survival, among them Casey Jason, Jim Reisa, Warren Muir, Jim Robin and John Stegeman, earned PhD or MD degrees and went on to careers influential still today in environmental science and policy.

 Aftermath

 Following the event, Project Survival became an organization at the university, with a mission to initiate, sponsor, and encourage the study of environmental problems, and to bring information on the topic to the school at large.
 Northwestern Students for a Better Environment would organize “Sunrise ‘78” in 1978, expanding on solar energy and alternative sources of energy to help improve the environment.
 The organization continued to be involved in Earth Day-related events after Project Survival, including changing its name to Students for Ecological and Environmental Development (SEED) and organizing the Green Cup competition that exists to this day.